 If a life insurance company denies your life insurance claim and you believe their denial was wrong or unfair, you may follow these steps:3

 The main purpose of having a life insurance policy is to help provide your beneficiaries with a payout or death benefit upon your passing.
 While life insurance payouts usually occur after a claim is properly filed, there are some instances where they’re refused by the insurer.
-As long as you become familiar with these situations and discuss them with your beneficiaries, you can prevent disappointments in the future.
+As long as you and your beneficiaries become familiar with the reasons life insurance won’t pay out and how long it can take to pay out, you can prevent disappointments in the future.

 If you're interested in a life insurance policy, check out Aflac’s term and whole life insurance plans.
 Contact an agent today to get a quote and request more information.